-Past research studies attempted to classify bugs according to this view, by adopting different terminologies with slightly different meanings, such as hard vs. soft faults [3], or transient vs. non-transient bugs [10]; other studies focused on concurrency bugs [11], [12], [13], [14] as the class of faults causing failures that are difficult to reproduce.
-To examine fault triggers in a comprehensive way, Grottke and Trivedi [15] developed the following definitions concerning the conditions related to the fault activation and the error propagation:
+Past research studies attempted to classify bugs according to the point of view of fault triggering, by adopting different terminologies with slightly different meanings, such as hard vs. soft faults [1], or transient vs. non-transient bugs [2]; other studies focused on concurrency bugs [3, 4, 5, 6] as the class of faults causing failures that are difficult to reproduce.
+To examine fault triggers in a comprehensive way, Grottke and Trivedi [7] developed the following definitions concerning the conditions related to the fault activation and the error propagation, that we adopt and extend in our analysis: